andavi/alexa-health-blood-draw/README.md

 In order to use this skill with your Alexa-enabled device you will need to do two things:

 <ol>
-    <li>Put the contents of the speechAssets folder into their appropriate places at developer.amazon.com</li>
+    <li>Put the contents of the speechAssets/ folder into their appropriate places at developer.amazon.com</li>
     <li>Compress the contents of the src folder (everything except for the scrape/ and test/ directories) and upload it into a Lambda function at aws.amazon.com which will be linked to the skill set up at Amazon Developer</li>
 </ol>